Luwafemi/pipboy/README.md

 # pipboy
- •The famous Pip boy brought to life on the web, using HTML, CSS and JavsScript.
+ •The famous Pip boy brought to life on the web, using HTML, CSS and JavaScript.